Also, Microsoft has a great page summarizing options for asking for help and providing feedback to Microsoft.

 Use your search engine!

 Do some investigation first.
 The forums are not there to replace the documentation that comes with SQL Server.
-The activity on these forums is very high, and this results in some questions being unanswered.
+The activity on these forums is very high, and this result in some questions being unanswered.
 If you want to be a good community member, do a quick search using your favorite search engine, in Books Online.
 You'd be surprised by how many questions are posted that can be answered immediately after a few seconds of searching.
 But please don't take this as a discouragement to post.

 Be as precise as possible.
 Spend some time writing your post.
 Tell us what you have tried, the symptoms, and if possible how to reproduce your problem.
 The more information we have, the better chance we have of helping you.